-- National vs international project management: While all VEI projects recruit an international project manager, in Rwanda, a national project manager was recruited with a deputy international manager.
-This mix had some strategic advantages as it brought together a deep context understanding as well as external critical reflections.
-However, a balance is needed in terms of technical and managerial skills.
-Overall, the VEI project's successes highly depend on the VEI project managers and their ability to navigate the complex partnership relationships and support the institutionalisation of FDW project initiatives. - The resident project manager is often (but not always) critical to the success of the project.
+- National vs international project management: The WOP project's successes highly depend on the resident VEI project managers and their ability to navigate the complex partnership relationships and support the institutionalisation of FDW project initiatives. - The resident project manager is often (but not always) critical to the success of the project.
 They are similar to an orchestra conductor and are the key broker in the partnership, have direct (and often sit close to) the utility directors, need to have both technical and social skills, have the administrative burden and are ultimately accountable for results (as lead organisation).
 Resident project managers have been a resource to the FDW projects as they were open, frank and flexible under challenging situations. - There is no distinction between Project Management (PM) and Technical Assistance (TA), which the resident project manager makes.
 While it is important that they fulfil both tasks, knowing how much they spend on both can support efficiencies in project management and budgeting. - In Cebu, the project manager was budgeted for 60%.
 For the remaining time, he was required to secure additional financing (beyond the project period).
 This could be an interesting good practice, or that donors could allow for time allocation of partners to secure additional financing. - VEI Head office: The support from the VEI regional and head office support has been useful.
 However, there could be additional focus on strengthening linkages with other programmes (such as FDW and WaterWorX), financiers (ADB, Invest, WB) and developing strategic direction and agendasetting at the national level to inform or advocate for policy reforms. - Short-termers: The added value of short-term experts increases if they are engaged over the entire project period (5 years plus).
 Understanding the context and contextualising the knowledge can be challenging for Dutch experts.
 Strengthening of soft skills (by the PM and/or head office-facilitated workshops) will contribute to responsive knowledge transfer. - YEPs: Using YEPs (national and Dutch), with their longer-term presence (1 or 2 years), is seen as strategically significant and good practice. - Co-financing: VEIs primary source of co-financing (an FDW requirement) comes from its 'Water for Life' Fund, which comes from its client's water bills and cash contributions from VEI/Dutch water utilities.
 These are CSR funds.
 One of the assumptions of FDW is that if private partners are engaged in ODA and invest in their core business, the results will be more sustainable.
 Since VEI does not have a commercial interest in the WOPs, this raises questions about the implications for the sustainability of the results.